The choices that parents make when buying toys for their kids can greatly impact their view of the world, and knowledge of the sky above.

 My grandmother gave me a teddy bear for Christmas when I was four or five, but apparently I cried.
 I wanted books instead.
 Luckily I was showered with books from that time on, and I spent every spare minute reading.

-But they were girl books – Pollyanna, Anne of Green Gables, What Katy Did.
+But they were initially girl books – Pollyanna, Anne of Green Gables, What Katy Did.

-When we were old enough to go to the library, I then chose the boys adventure books – The Three Investigators and Hardy Boys.
+When we were old enough to go to the library, I then chose boys’ adventure books – The Three Investigators and Hardy Boys.
 Cool stuff where they would use lemon juice as secret ink, and logic to solve problems.

 So now moving to the country after a lifetime of city living, I don’t quite have the awareness of sun, moon, tides and winds that my partner does.
-(Although he’s possibly an extreme version, as an engineer, sailor and avid Spacex fan.
-He’s already conjecturing on the signal strength of Elon Musk’s Starlink satellite internet as it passes over our tiny village before approaching the closest city.)
+(Although he’s possibly an extreme version – as an engineer, sailor and avid Spacex fan, he’s already conjecturing on the signal strength of Elon Musk’s Starlink satellite internet as it passes over our tiny village).

 I can always find north, the Southern Cross, Venus, the Saucepan – but that’s about it.